 Nathan Ford was an agent for Colonel Samuel Ogden, and resided in Ogdensburgh, New York.
 He built a mill in the town in 1797, and maintained a correspondence with his brother, David Ford of Morristown, New Jersey.
 Fonds consists of correspondence among various Ford family members.
 Letters refer to local events and politics, family news, business activities, European events (especially the progress of the Napoleonic wars), the War of 1812, the Fenian Raids, and other subjects.

 In the Archives of Ontario's early years, it actively collected genealogies and family histories.
 These records have been gathered together for the convenience of family historians.

 This microfilm contain atlases of southern Ontario published primarily in the late 1870's.
 Two types of atlases are included: County atlases documenting a single county or adjacent counties, and Dominion of Canada atlases containing a supplement of specific counties.

-This microfilm consists of the directories for the Cities of Toronto (1834-1954, 1998-present) and Metropolitan Toronto (1954-1998) covering the 150 years between 1833-1983.
+This microfilm consists of the directories for the City of Toronto (1833-1953) and Metropolitan Toronto (including East York, Etobicoke, North York, Scarborough and York) (1954-1983).
 The earliest directories often contained numerous details promoting the city, ranging from buildings constricted, import/export totals, and prominent events of the previous year.